Pantavisor State Format¶

 storage¶

-This JSON allows to configure the storage of a container.
+This JSON allows to configure the storage of a container or to define additional Pantavisor volumes.
 It is important to notice that you can configure the overlay or any of the container rootfs paths:

 {